bkd-mba-fbi/webapp-schulverwaltung/doc/browser-support.md

 ### CSS Grid

-When using CSS Grid, add the following comment to the concerning block to enable the autoprefixer's polyfills:
+When using CSS Grid, add the following comment at the top of the .scss file to enable the autoprefixer's polyfills:

 ```
-.my-grid {
 /* autoprefixer grid: on */
-  display: grid;
-  ...
-}
 ```

 Checkout the following table for the supported features: https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/#article-header-id-1